 There are few bigger than GoDaddy when it comes to web hosting.
 With over 20 million customers, GoDaddy has proven to be a strong competitor in the website hosting industry.
 But is it really one of the best web hosting services for creatives, or is it better suited to website developers and computer programmers?

 In our GoDaddy review, we check out its top features on offer for creatives and compare it to the rest of the competition.
+And when you're done, choose a top website builder from our list.

 GoDaddy review: Plans and pricing